 Therapeutic duplication is the use of more than one medicine from the same drug category or therapeutic class to treat the same condition.
 This can be intentional in cases where drugs with similar actions are used together for demonstrated therapeutic benefit.
 It can also be unintentional in cases where a patient has been treated by more than one doctor, or had prescriptions filled at more than one pharmacy, and can have potentially adverse consequences.

 The recommended maximum number of medicines in the 'amebicides' category to be taken concurrently is usually one.
-Your list includes one medicines belonging to the 'amebicides' category:
+Your list includes two medicines belonging to the 'amebicides' category:

 Note: The benefits of taking this combination of medicines may outweigh any risks associated with therapeutic duplication.
 This information does not take the place of talking to your doctor.
 Always check with your healthcare provider to determine if any adjustments to your medications are needed.

 Drug Interaction Classification

 |Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|